 Pet Dental Cleanings in POOLESVILLE

 Poolesville Veterinary Clinic recommends that all dogs and cats receive their first dental checkup shortly after they are weaned and at least once a year for every year of their lives.
 Pet dental checkups include an examination of your pet’s head, neck, face, ears and mouth in order to check for signs of health problems.
-Once the basic examination is complete, your veterinarian will completely clean all the plaque and tartar from your pet’s teeth and below the gum line.
-Once your pet’s teeth are clean, we can give you tips and tricks to help you remove food particles and plaque at home between professional pet dental cleanings, like pet-safe toothpaste and toothbrushes as well as dental chews.
+Once the basic examination is complete, your veterinarian may recommend your pet for a dental procedure to completely clean all the plaque and tartar from your pet’s teeth and below the gum line.
+At the beginning of the procedure dental radiographs will be captured to check the integrity and health of the teeth below the gum line.
+After the radiographs are evaluated by your pets veterinarian, your pet will be intubated and placed under anesthesia.
+While under anesthesia, your pets teeth will be cleaned using our high speed dental equipment and any assessed dental diseases or concerns will be addressed.
+Once your pet’s dental concerns have been addressed and their teeth cleaned, we can give you tips and tricks to help you remove food particles and plaque at home between professional pet dental cleanings, like pet-safe toothpaste and toothbrushes as well as dental chews.

 To learn more about our veterinary dental services and how they can protect the health of your pet, call us at (301) 972-7705 today.